UK: 18+ USA: 21+ | Begambleaware.org | T&Cs apply | Play Responsibly

 A famous name in Argentine football spent the worst spell of his career in England when he completed a £24.3 million switch from Lazio.
 It was the most expensive transfer in English football back then, but Veron couldn’t adjust to the pace of the Premier League and struggled through injuries during his two-year stint.
 He scored 7 goals in 51 appearances and was offloaded to Chelsea who spent £15 million to buy his services.
 His fortunes didn’t change at Stamford Bridge and Inter Milan were happy to take him on loan.

-The Canadian born midfielder progressed through the academy ranks at Bayern Munich and completed a £17 milllion switch to Manchester United in 2007.
+The Canadian-born midfielder progressed through the academy ranks at Bayern Munich and completed a £17 million switch to Manchester United in 2007.
 His first season was successful, playing a key role in helping the club win both the Premier League and Champions League.
-But the following three seasons were injury-riddled and made only 27 league appearances in four seasons.
+But the following three seasons were injury-riddled and Hargreaves only made 27 league appearances in four seasons.
 Basically, his body was made of plastic, but he didn’t retire after leaving and somehow convinced Man City to sign him on a short-term deal.

 The little-known Bordeaux winger was a surprise £3 million transfer to Old Trafford.
 The winger made 14 league appearances before leaving for Newcastle United two years later.
-Ferguson managed to recoup the money but the player failed to impress for the Magpies and joined Bulgarian outfit Levski Sofia last summer after a couple of dreadful spells with Anzhi Makhachkala and Wigan Athletic.
+Ferguson managed to recoup the money but the player failed to impress for the Magpies and joined Turkish outfit BB Erzurumspor last summer after spells with Anzhi Makhachkala, Wigan Athletic and Levski Sofia.

 9. Ángel Di María